brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 8 bht.md

 # Ephesians 1:8 Commentary Help Text

 ## BHT:
-In the abundant grace of God, His wisdom is made clear in the plan of redemption and forgiveness.
-The Gospel is the manifestation of this wisdom and it serves to cultivate wisdom and prudence within us, enabling us to understand and fulfill God's will.
-It is crucial to recognize the wisdom and prudence of God in the Gospel, for they have the power to transform our lives and guide us in the ways of righteousness.
+In the fulfillment of God's plan for our salvation, He has abundantly poured out His grace upon us, revealing His wisdom and prudence.
+Through the Gospel, God's wisdom and prudence are made known to us, leading us to despise any contrary teachings.
+As believers, we can rest upon the authority of the Gospel with unshaken confidence, knowing that it is in this proclamation of the good news that God's goodness overflows towards us, manifesting His wisdom and prudence.

 ## Choicest Commentary Quotes:
 ### Henry Alford: